 New York State has also recently adopted RSLC projections as part of the Community Risk and Resiliency Act.
 As part of this statute, NYSDEC has identified five different projections of sea level rise for three different regions within tidally influenced portions of the state.
 The projections for the Long Island Region are as follows.
-The 2050s projections are: eight in (low), 11 in (low-medium), 16 in (medium), 21 in (high-medium), and 30 in (high).
+The 2050s projections are: eight in (low), 11 in (low-medium), 16 in (medium), 21 in (highmedium), and 30 in (high).
 The 2080s projections are: 13 in (low), 18 in (low-medium), 29 in (medium), 39 in (high-medium), and 58 in (high).

-Most of the analysis presented in this report communicates project performance under the "low" RSLC projection.
+Most of the analysis presented in this report communicates project performance under the "low" RSLC projection; however, based upon the analysis contained in Chapter 7, the Recommended Plan is presented for the intermediate RSLC projection.